ucsb-ersp-2018/prof-hollerer-group/README.md

 ## Welcome to Our ERSP Group Site!

-We are second year CS/CE undergraduates working in Professor Hollerer and Professor Turk's [Four Eyes Lab](http://ilab.cs.ucsb.edu/) as part of the [UCSB ERSP program](https://sites.google.com/site/erspucsb/home).
-Our project is about ....
+We are second year CS undergraduates working in Professor Hollerer and Professor Turk's [Four Eyes Lab](http://ilab.cs.ucsb.edu/) as part of the [UCSB ERSP program](https://sites.google.com/site/erspucsb/home).
+We will be working in collaboration with the Bren School of Environmental Sciences for a cross-disciplinary research project called CrossRoads.

 ## Current State of the Project
+We are currently working to select a research problem that can contribute to the CrossRoads Project as a whole before determining our research proposal.

 ### Research Mentors
 * Professor Hollerer